If you were into learning Spanish, you’d have encountered the DELE Vs SIELE proficiency exams.

 There is a 15-minute break between the WEI and SEI tests.

-This provision shares a striking resemblance to the DELE exam.
+This provision closely resembles the DELE exam.

 The DELE has six levels — A1 (Breakthrough), A2 (Waystage), B1 (Threshold), B2 (Vantage), C1 (Effective Operational Proficiency), and C2 (Mastery).

-It includes four facets of the Spanish test — writing, speaking, reading, and listening.
+It includes four facets of the Spanish test: writing, speaking, reading, and listening.

 Candidates are not required to take tests at every level.